selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-bylaws.md

 - Discussion may occur asynchronously before a vote.
 - Members may submit an agenda item or proposal by:
   - notifying two Stewards, **or**
-  - raising it through a Circle with delegated mandate.
+  - raising it through a Committee with delegated mandate.

 **Minimum supporting information for proposals:**
 - summary of decision requested;